Jayme Lynn Blaschke

 Jayme Lynn Blaschke (born 1969) is an American journalist and author of science fiction, fantasy and related non-fiction.
 Primarily known for his genre-related interviews with authors and editors, he published a collected volume of 17 interviews, Voices of Vision: Creators of Science Fiction and Fantasy Speak, through the University of Nebraska Press in 2005.
 In 2016 he published an extensively-researched history of the infamous brothel that served as the inspiration behind The Best Little Whorehouse in Texas titled Inside the Texas Chicken Ranch: The Definitive Account of the Best Little Whorehouse.
+A revised, updated and expanded edition was published in 2023 to mark the 50th anniversary of the brothel's closure.

 Blaschke earned his B.A. in journalism from Texas A&M University in 1992 and has worked as both a writer and editor in print journalism and media relations fields.
 From December 2002 through December 2005 he served as fiction editor for RevolutionSF.
 In 2006 he founded No Fear of the Future, a group blog featuring contributors such as Chris Nakashima-Brown, Stephen Dedman, Alexis Glynn Latner, Jess Nevins and Zoran Živković.
 He is an active member of Science Fiction and Fantasy Writers of America and served as that organization’s director of media relations 2006-2012.
 Blaschke resides in New Braunfels, Texas, and is a member of the Turkey City Writer's Workshop.